Emergency Dental Care in Helsby & Surrounding Areas

 - Sensitivity to Temperature: Increased sensitivity to hot or cold foods may suggest nerve involvement.

-- Swelling or Tenderness: Swelling around the tooth or gums can be a sign of infection.
+- Swelling or Tenderness: Swelling around the tooth or gums can indicate infection.

 - Pain When Biting: Discomfort while chewing may indicate structural damage or infection.